PaNOSC-ViNYL/ase/doc/download.rst

 4) pygtk_.

-Matplotlib is needed for :mod:`writing png and eps files <io>`, and both packages are needed for ASE's simple GUI (:mod:`gui`).
+Matplotlib is needed for :mod:`writing png and eps files <io>`, and both packages are needed for ASE's simple GUI (called **ag**, see :mod:`gui`).
 Some of these packages may already be installed on your system.

 .. _matplotlib: http://matplotlib.sourceforge.net